axel-springer-kugawana/gsl-seo-geo-consumer/samples/classified-management-connector/README.md

 # Getting started

-You will find here a concrete implemention of Classified Management consumer.
+You will find here a concrete implemention of a classified SSoT consumer.

 By deploying  this application into your account, you will be able:
-*  to consume events from Classified Management
+*  To consume events from Classified Management
-* and  to request the current state of the world of classifieds.
+* And to request the current state of the world of classifieds.

 Along with classified management connector, you will find an example on how to create a materialized view where you can store your own adapted/enriched models of classifieds.

+## Architecture overview
 ![CM Consumer](./assets/cm-connector-architecture.gif "CM connector").

 ## code structure
 * In the `src` dir you will find the code of the lambda functions
      * [cm-connector](./src/cm-connector/) all lambda functions that implement classified management connector logic
      * [cm-consumer-example](./src/cm-consumer-example/) an example on how to consume events to build a materialized view
      * [shared/models](./src/shared/models) you will find the classified model your are consuming